-This means that even if interest rates increase your monthly repayments will remain the same.
+Five year fixed rate mortgages are popular with borrowers keen to know exactly how much their monthly repayments will be for the next five years.
 Knowing exactly how much you'll be paying every month can make it much easier to budget and manage your finances; including working out how much money you will have left over for luxuries such as holidays.

 Once you reach the end of a five year fixed rate mortgage term, your mortgage rate and payments are no longer fixed at the same level.

 Unless you switch to a new fixed rate, discounted rate or tracker mortgage, you will usually be moved on to your mortgage lender's Standard Variable Rate (SVR).
 This could be higher or lower than the rate you paid during your fixed period.

 SVRs are rarely the most competitive rates available, which is why it’s a good idea to shop around for a cheap mortgage deal and remortgage onto a new rate when you come to the end of your five year term.